bachya/pinpress/README.md

 $ pinpress tags last
 ```

-...will get all the tags used since that date (e.g., if you'd last run `pinpress tags` on 2014-01-01, this command would return all tags used from 2014-01-02 onward).
+...will get all the tags used since you last ran the command (e.g., if you'd last run `pinpress tags` on 2014-01-01, this command would return all tags used from 2014-01-02 onward).

 # Templates